elvert19/spoti_stats/README.md

- Spotify Listening History Analysis
+ 🎵 Spotify Listening History Analysis

 Analyze your Spotify data to reveal your most played songs, artists, platforms, time trends, and more.
-Basically what Wrapped doesn’t show you like the super nerd stuff
+Basically what Wrapped doesn’t show you 😎

 ---